NLNOG/ring-web/content/post/nedzone-joins-the-nlnog-ring.md

 ]
 +++

-The latest member of the NLNOG RING is Nedzone. <a href="http://www.nedzone.nl/" target="_blank">Nedzone</a> - AS25459 - specializes in colocation services in the Brabant region.
+The latest member of the NLNOG RING is Nedzone.
+Nedzone - AS25459 - specializes in colocation services in the Brabant region.
 We are pleased to see the NLNOG RING spread out over the Netherlands, thanks to the participation of regional players like Nedzone.

-Ring users can connect to: "nedzone01.ring.nlnog.net".
+Ring users can connect to: nedzone01.ring.nlnog.net.